 For this reason, the Sendai Framework was created to complement other international agreements and processes: the Sustainable Development Goals, the Paris climate agreement, the World Humanitarian Summit commitments to action, and the New Urban Agenda.
 Together they address the global challenges of poverty, climate and environmental degradation, prosperity, and peace and justice.

 The EU's contribution to the Sendai Framework

-In June 2016, the European Commission published an Action Plan which aims to guide the implementation of the Sendai Framework in EU policies.
-The Plan, covering a five-year period, provides for a more systematic disaster-risk-informed approach in EU policy making.
-Through an all-of-society engagement, it proposes concrete activities on risk knowledge, risk investments, disaster preparedness and resilience.
+The EU played a key role in the negotiations of the Sendai Framework.
+The European Commission adopted the Communication Post 2015 Hyogo Framework for Action: Managing risks to achieve resilience (COM(2014)215), followed by EU Member States Council Conclusions outlining the EU position.
+In June 2016, the European Commission published an action plan that aims to guide the implementation of the Sendai Framework in EU policies.
+The plan covers a five-year period and provides for a more systematic disaster-risk-informed approach in EU policy making.
+Through society-wide engagement, it proposes concrete activities on risk knowledge, risk investments, disaster preparedness, and resilience.